Cycling Alicante: heat mountains and desert roads

 Puerto de Benifallim (1,020 m)

-The final challenge was Puerto de Benifallim.
-A short, steadier climb that winds through pine forest before breaking into rocky open ground above 1,000 m.
-The altitude brought a whisper of cooler air, but the sun still pressed hard.
+The final challenge for me was Puerto de Benifallim.
+It’s a short, steadier climb that winds through a pine forest before breaking into rocky open ground above 1,000 m.
+The altitude brought a whisper of cooler air, but the sun still pressed hard, testing me physically and mentally.

 Surviving the Heat